codereba/netmon/README.md

  network filter driver that control network sending speed,  based on windows tdi framework.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
-For the source code license, please refer to the LICENSE file.
+For the license of the Source (including but not limited to software source code, documentation source, and configuration files), please refer to the LICENSE file.
 Note: For commercial use you need to inquiry the commercial license, please refer to the detail in the LICENSE file.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------